 "Uh, yeah, of course."

 He seemed a little confused, possibly wondering why I hadn't asked James to hold my drink.
 Knowing my plot was unsubtle and full of potential flaws, I didn't give him time to consider the matter, and quickly handed him both my orange juice and James' Coke.

 "Oh, and would you give the Coke to James, please?"
 I asked as I turned away from him.

 Without waiting for a response, I quickly made my way to the door.

-As soon as I left the room, my pace slowed and I proceeded in a more leisurely manner in the direction of the toilets.
-In fact, I did want to pee but the need was by no means urgent, so to give my plan more time to work I went as slowly as I could without appearing to be loitering suspiciously.
+As soon as I left the room, my pace slowed and I proceeded in the direction of the toilets.
+In fact, I did want to pee, but the need was by no means urgent.
+To give my plan more time to work, I went as slowly as I could without appearing to be loitering suspiciously.
 Thus almost ten minutes had passed before I returned to the meeting room, where James and Simon were engaging in what appeared to be a slightly nervous conversation.

 "Sorry about that," I said to James, "but I desperately needed to pee."

 Before he could reply, I turned to Simon and plucked my drink from his hand.